 These Highland hills, to which coastal Moray looks north, never appear the same twice.

 Some days they seem close, other days distant and half-hidden by cloud, or heat haze, or haar, or rain.
 Or they disappear altogether.
 At other times you can make out individual field patterns, from about 45 miles / 70+ km away.

 I speak with authority here because we live by the Moray Firth shore and I can see all this from upstairs.

 So, personal reminiscences aside, that’s an important characteristic of this area: not only does it have a fine coastline but it has this ever-changing backdrop to the north, across the waves.

 That in turn I think makes it one of those parts of Scotland where you can orientate yourself easily.

 Look, there’s north…sea, mountains…now turn round and the farming fields and woods to the south run up to higher moors, rolling hills, then eventually bigger hills – the Cairngorms.

-Then it’s onwards, out of Moray and away down through the Central Highlands and off to the main centres of population somewhere over the lumpy horizons to that other Scotland.
+Then it’s onwards, out of this favoured spot and away down through the Central Highlands and off to the main centres of population somewhere over the lumpy horizons to that other Scotland.